jena-thinman/2dshooting-game/README.md

 2 D shooting game on linux terminal using ncurses

 controls:
-gun direction → a & d
+gun direction → a & d.
 fire → w

  while compiling ensure to use -lncurses and -lpthread if ncurses is not installed it must be downloaded first.